Our goal is to share information and products that are truly helpful to renters.

 Why your landlord will likely work with you during COVID-19

 Everyone is struggling — even your landlord/property owner.
 They have a mortgage to pay, taxes, insurance, and more.
 That said, it can cost a landlord thousands of dollars to replace a new tenant in advertising, apartment repairs, clean up, and time off-market.
 Not to mention, it’s not as easy right now to find tenants with full employment.
 The average cost to replace a tenant in a 2-bedroom apartment is $5000.00.
 Do the math.
-If your rent is $1000 a month, and the cost of acquiring a new tenant is $5000, then your landlord is better off forgiving you a few month’s rent, knowing you’ll be able to pay your rent going forward.
+If your rent is $1000, and the cost of acquiring a new tenant is $5000, then your landlord is better off forgiving you a few month’s rent, knowing you’ll be able to pay your rent going forward.
 It’s cheaper than getting someone new into your unit.
 “We want our residents to communicate,” said Ziad Elsahili, President of Fortify Holdings, a residential community management company based in the Pacific Northwest.
 “If we know they are trying, working in good faith and that their situation will improve, then we’d rather work with them than evict.
 We want them to call the leasing office and make an appointment.
 If they do, we can work out something.”

 Know your rights

-Emergency evictions allow you to stay at home for the short term but you could still face eviction in the long run.
+Emergency evictions allow you to stay at home for the short term, but you could still face eviction in the long run.
 Even if you declare bankruptcy, landlords will still have claims.
-Renters may be able to argue force majeure (which is when there’s an unforeseeable circumstance that prevents someone from fulfilling on a contract) due to COVID, but no one knows if this will legally stick.
+Renters may be able to argue force majeure (which is when there’s an unforeseeable circumstance that prevents someone from fulfilling a contract) due to COVID, but no one knows if this will legally stick.
 Time may be on your side, too, as it will take some time for the legal system and local law enforcement to catch up.
 Traditionally, landlords rely on the legal system to collect, but with this process suspended and a backlog of cases mounting, who knows when “normal” will return.